Segment vs Zapier

 All three platforms maintain strong security postures, though the specifics differ.

-Segment holds SOC 2 Type II, ISO 27001/27017/27018, and PCI DSS Level 1 & 4 certifications.
+Segment holds SOC 2 Type II, ISO 27001/27017/27018, and PCI DSS Level 1 and 4 certifications.
 It is HIPAA eligible with a signed BAA, supports EU data residency, and provides privacy tooling including consent management, user deletion APIs, and PII detection.
 The Segment Trust Center centralizes compliance documentation.

 Zapier holds SOC 2 Type II and SOC 3 certifications, with GDPR, GDPR UK, and CCPA compliance.
 Data is encrypted at rest (AES-256) and in transit (TLS 1.2).
 Enterprise customers are automatically opted out of AI model training.
 The Trust Center provides access to security documentation.
 Zapier is hosted on AWS in the United States.